psi4/psi4/doc/sphinxman/source/scf.rst

     the Coulomb term is computed with an integral-direct density-fitting algorithm.
 The LINK algorithm provides many of the benefits of integral-direct SCF algorithms, including no disk I/O, low memory usage, and effective parallelization.
+Additionally, the
-Additionally, the use of the linear-scaling LinK method allows the LINK implementation to scale well with system size while simultaneously providing a formally-exact computation of the Exchange term.
+    LINK implementation scales well with system size while simultaneously providing a formally-exact computation of the Exchange term.
 See :ref:`sec:scflink` for more information.